 Can you drink baking soda?
 You probably never thought drinking baking soda would be a good idea, but you will be amazed when you read ahead and find out its numerous benefits.
 Not only can it be used to treat various diseases, a baking soda drink may also help in maintaining optimum pH levels in your body.

 How does drinking Baking soda water affect health?

 While using it for making cakes or breakfast pancakes, you might never have though that you could actually drink bicarbonate of soda.
 It being a common chemical compound used in laboratories, bio-pesticides and fire extinguishers, you can hardly blame yourself for not knowing.
 The reality is that its alkaline nature makes drinking baking soda a very good idea.

 - Solution to acidity – Baking soda is essentially an alkaline substance, which means it can be used to treat acidity.
 If your diet consists of a lot of burgers, fries and sugar rich sodas, you must be familiar with the uncomfortable feeling of bloating.
 Such a high fat diet with no mention of any fresh vegetables can cause your stomach to produce an excess of acid and lead to acid reflux disease, better known as heart burn.
 Simply drinking baking soda can reverse this acidity and relieve the queasy feeling and embarrassing gas.
-It’s pretty amazing that all you need to do to avoid the many devastating effects of your fatty diet is drink baking soda!
+It’s pretty amazing that all you need to do to avoid the many devastating effects of your fatty diet is to drink baking soda!

 - Maintenance of Blood pH – The normal pH of the human body is slightly basic, constricted within the narrow range of 7.35 to 7.45.
 It is crucial for the body pH to stay within this range.
 Otherwise, an excess of acid in your blood can cause widespread damage ranging from bones to heart problems and even infections.
 Drinking baking soda helps remove the excess acid in your blood and keep it in the normal range.
 Thus, drinking baking soda and water helps prevent osteoporosis, osteomalacia, arthritis, and atherosclerosis and even inhibits the growth and spread of disease causing bacteria, viruses and parasites.